 When changes are proposed to the school's admission arrangements, the academy trust must consult on their admission arrangements (including any supplementary information form) that will apply for admission applications the following school year.
 Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that admission authorities must consult on their admission arrangements at least once every 7 years, even if there have been no changes during that period.
-Consultation took place on 2020.
+Consultation last took place on 2021 for 2023-24 admissions.